MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/outbound-process.md

 # required metadata

 title: Outbound process
-description: This topic provides overview information about the outbound process in Inventory management.
+description: This topic provides an overview of the outbound process in Inventory management.
 author: perlynne
 manager: AnnBe
 ms.date: 10/02/2017